 - Combine softened cream cheese and butter with a stand or electric mixer until well-combined and creamy, about 3 minutes.
 Make sure that the mixture is free of any lumps.

 - Add confectioner's sugar, ½ a cup at a time.
 After each cup has been incorporated, turn the mixer onto the highest speed setting and for about 10 seconds to lighten the frosting.

-- Add in vanilla and cream until well-blended, light and fluffy.
+- Add in vanilla and beat until well-blended, light, and fluffy.

 From the Add a Pinch recipe archives, originally published 2011.

 I love your cream cheese icing recipe…I was a little confused when I changed my Mom’s recipe…Your cream cheese icing clarified some needed changes…

 The best ever cream cheese frosting I’ve ever tasted!
 It is so soft and spreadable on sugar cookies.
 Thank you!😊😊😊